khulnasoft/khulnasoft/doc/cli/references/scout.md

 ## Usage

 ```
-'src scout' is a tool that provides monitoring for Sourcegraph resources
+'src scout' is a tool that provides monitoring for Khulnasoft resources

     EXPERIMENTAL: 'scout' is an experimental command in the 'src' tool.
 To use, you must
-    point your .kube config to your Sourcegraph instance.
+    point your .kube config to your Khulnasoft instance.

     Usage: